I recently came across a friend at my son’s school sports fields.

 A friend has just joined the mothers of boys’ tribe.
 Her daughters have left on a gap year, leaving her with just a son at home.
 She admits that her personal grooming has declined since the departure of her daughters – no one to frown when her legs need a wax.

 But she’s embracing the change.
-She and her husband fearlessly took 20 boys to a restaurant, which featured a buffet desert bar.
+She and her husband fearlessly took 20 boys to a restaurant, which featured a buffet dessert bar.
 It had a predictable ending – a spectacular, public food fight!

 Welcome to the tribe, girlfriend.